templecloud/website/README.md

   </details>
   ```
   Please respect the formatting (\<details>\</details> tags need to be on their own line).
 You can use the \<summary>\</summary> to give the note a title.
-- !!!
+- **Important**: use !!!.
 This tag can be used when you want to put the emphasis on some content.
 You need to start a line with three ! and close the block with another three !.
   ```
   !!!!
   This is a very important section.
   You can use multiple lines and list if you need to.
   !!!
   ```
-- Tables: tables are not handled in the way they are typically handled in Mardown.
+- **Tables**: tables are not handled in the way they are typically handled in Mardown.
 While Markdown is "designed" to make the text sort of readible in ascii, the  accepted rule for building table in MD is just making the life of the editor a real pain when the cells contain multiple lines which is almost all the case when it comes to real world work.
   ```
   |-table{My header title 1,My header title 2}
   |-row